 Fulfil other tasks as they arise which are necessary to fulfil the role.

 Actively engage with appraisal processes and take responsibility for own training and professional development.

-Keep up to date with all church policies and complying with their requirements
+Keep up to date with all church policies and comply with their requirements

 Assist with fire evacuation procedures and comply with health and safety requirements.